SIRO broadband explained

 You can’t buy products directly from SIRO, it’s offered on an open-access basis to all authorised broadband providers in Ireland.

 This means that you or your business can sign up to SIRO through the service providers operating in your area.
-Here are the providers that offer SIRO broadband:
+Here are the providers that offer fibre broadband on the SIRO network:

 What other broadband options are available?